Ethnicity – Bible

 Cromhout, Markus.
 “Paul’s ‘former conduct in the Judean way of life’ (Gal 1:13) … or not?”
 HTS Teologiese Studies/Theological Studies 65(1) 2009.
 Abstract PDF

 Cromhout, Markus.
 Walking in Their Sandals.
 A Guide to First-Century Israelite Ethnic Identity.
 Eugene, OR: Cascade.
-Forthcoming.
 2010.

 [For other relevant articles by Cromhout see his publications page: http://markuscromhout.wordpress.com/publications/]